glenrobertson/leaflet-tilelayer-geojson/README.md

 # Leaflet GeoJSON Tile Layer
-Renders GeoJSON tiles on an L.GeoJSON layer
+Renders GeoJSON tiles on a Leaflet GeoJSON layer

-## Example usage
+## Example setup
-The following example shows a GeoJSON Tile Layer for tiles with duplicate features.
+The following example will render tiles from a geojson tile endpoint.

-Features are deduplicated by comparing the result of the `unique` function for each feature.
+Each feature in the tile is trimmed to the tile boundary, so geometries are reassembled after all tiles are loaded.

         var style = {
             "clickable": true,